markusmoenig/Eldiron/docs/docs/creator/actions.md

 Jump into a first-person preview of the region.
 This also clears any active surface-edit overlay so the scene renders cleanly.

 In first-person view, hold the right mouse button and use `WASD` to fly.
 Release the right mouse button or press `Escape` to return to normal editing.
-Right-drag uses captured raw mouse motion in the desktop and Xcode/macOS builds so turning is not limited by the screen edge. `Space` still toggles fly navigation as a touchpad-friendly fallback; in that mode the pointer position relative to the center of the view controls looking.
+Right-drag uses captured raw mouse motion in the desktop and Xcode/macOS builds so turning is not limited by the screen edge. `Space` is only a touchpad fallback for the older pointer-from-center fly mode.

-Fly navigation controls:

-- move the pointer away from the center of the view to turn and look up/down
+Controls:

+* Hold right mouse button + mouse movement: fly look.
-- `W` / `S` move forward and backward along the current look direction
+* `W` / `S` while flying: move forward and backward along the current look direction.
-- `A` / `D` strafe left and right
+* `A` / `D` while flying: strafe left and right.
-- `Space` toggles fly navigation off again
-- `Escape` also exits fly navigation

-This mode is useful for touchpads as well as mice because it does not require holding a mouse button.
+* Release right mouse button: exit normal fly navigation.
+* `Space`: optional touchpad fallback; press again or press `Escape` to exit that mode.
+* `Escape`: exit fly navigation.

 While fly navigation is active, normal geometry-editing tool input is suspended so `WASD` can be used for movement instead of tool shortcuts.

+Options: none.

+### Iso Camera

+*Shortcut: Ctrl/Cmd + 4*

+Use the isometric editor camera for layout and readability checks.

+Controls:

+* Mouse wheel: zoom.
+* Right-drag, `Alt`-drag, or `Ctrl/Cmd`-drag: pan.
+* `Shift` + mouse wheel: pan.
+* Arrow keys: move the target position.

+Options:

+* `azimuth`: isometric camera yaw in degrees.
+* `elevation`: isometric camera pitch in degrees.
+* `scale`: isometric camera scale.

-### Editing Slice
+### Orbit Camera

-Offsets the slice plane when in 2D editing without an active surface, letting you peek through layered geometry.

-The slice position is not fixed to a small range (useful for tall maps / mountains).

-It also defines the **slice height/thickness** (`1..10`, default `2`).
-A higher value includes more geometry around the slice for both preview and selection.

-### Direct 3D Geometry

-In 3D editor views, Eldiron uses direct Geometry Object editing.

-The Object, Vertex, Linedef, and Sector tools operate on whole objects, vertices, edges, and faces when a 3D camera is active.
+*Shortcut: Ctrl/Cmd + 3*

+Enable the orbitable 3D camera for inspecting and placing geometry in the region.

+Controls:

+* Mouse wheel: zoom.
+* Right-drag or `Alt`-drag: orbit.
+* `Ctrl/Cmd`-drag: pan.
+* `Shift` + mouse wheel: pan.
+* Arrow keys: move the target position.

+Right-drag uses captured raw mouse motion in the desktop and Xcode/macOS builds so the pointer cannot hit the screen edge while orbiting.

+Options: none.

 ---